dynamy/testotel3/otel.md

 - Dynatrace by default has decided to disable monitoring for this executable (`Process isn't monitored`).
 Click on the link `monitored technologies` and override the defaults for this Process Group.
 - ![Process isn't monitored](../../../assets/images/process_isnt_monitored.png)
 - Within your Terminal press `Ctrl-C` to shut down `fib`.
 Launch `fib` again.
-- Fire transactions to access the http service (using n=2 to differentiate the transactions)
+- Fire transactions to access the http service
   ```bash
   $ curl http://localhost:28080/fib?n=1
   ```